-Employees are paid monthly, on the last working day of each month.
+Employees are paid monthly, normally on the last working day of each month.
 Accompanying your check will be a statement of earnings and deductions.

 The following deductions are required:

-- 1. Federal and State Income Tax

-- 2. Retirement Contributions

-- 3. Survivor Benefit (currently \$2.00 monthly)

-- 4. Employee portion of Medicare contribution (applies to anyone employed after 4/1/86)

-- 5. Union dues (Fair Share).
+- 1. Federal and State Income Tax, - 2.
+Retirement Contributions, - 3.
+Survivor Benefit (currently \$2.00 monthly), - 4.
+Employee portion of Medicare contribution (applies to anyone employed after 4/1/86), - 5.
+Union Dues (Fair Share), and - 6.
+Employee contribution for the VCOE Health Benefit Program.

 All other deductions are voluntary and require written authorization.
-If you choose, deductions will be made for such things as: Credit Union payments or savings, union dues (if applicable), Section 125, Tax Sheltered Annuities and some charitable contributions.
+If you choose, deductions will be made for such things as: Credit Union payments or savings, union dues (if applicable), Tax Sheltered Annuities and some charitable contributions.